Mate-ber/ExerciseTracker/README.md

-# Exercise Tracker Application
+# WorkoutTracker Application

 ## Overview

-The exercise tracker application allows users to track their activities.
+The workout tracker application allows users to track their activities.
 The application has the following features:

 1. Managing activity types